-- Does your pet sneek around the kitchen?
+- Does your pet sneak around the kitchen?

 - Can your pet manipulate things easily?

-- Does your pet belong to these breeds; Syamese, Tonkinese, Burmese, Siberian, Sphynx, Turkish Van, Abyssinians, Bengal, Savannah, Ocycat?
+- Does your pet belong to these breeds; Siamese, Tonkinese, Burmese, Siberian, Sphynx, Turkish Van, Abyssinians, Bengal, Savannah, or Ocicat?

-If your answer is “yes” to any of these questions, most likely your cat will try to defeat the feeder, specially if he/she is obssesed with food.
+If your answer is “yes” to any of these questions, most likely your cat will try to defeat the feeder, especially if he/she is obsessed with food.

-All automatic pet feeders have pros and cons but there are typical flaws that show up when a very food-obssesed cat encounters an automatic feeder.
+All automatic pet feeders have pros and cons but there are typical flaws that show up when a very food-obsessed cat encounters an automatic feeder.

 - By opening the lid.
-They use the claws or paws to lift the lid and have a food fest.
+They use their claws or paws to lift the lid and have a food fest.

-- By shaking the feeder to make some pellet to fall.
+- Shaking the feeder to make some pellet fall.
 This is more extreme, but some cats hit the feeder to make them release food.

 - By manipulating the spring mechanism to open the lid or by inserting the claws between the lid and the food tray.
+Some very smart cats can manipulate the spring mechanism by pawing at it or simply biting it.
 This happens with the flip-lid type feeder.

 - By flipping the whole thing over.
 This would be the worst scenario if your cat starts batting the unit around or/and flipping it over and finally get access to the food.

 No, they don’t.
-Just as people, there are glutton cats and cats that are finicky eaters, whom eat the dispensed meal and feel satisfied.
-For these cats any good reliable automatic feeder works just fine.
+Just like with people, there are glutton cats and cats that are finicky eaters, who eat the dispensed meal and feel satisfied.
+For these cats, any good reliable automatic feeder works just fine.